 - A weakened immune system

-- Close contact with an animal with scabies
+- Close contact with an animal that has scabies

-- Intense itching, which is usually worse at night
+- Intense itching that is usually worse at night

 - Small red bumps, pimples, or lines on the skin